ant0ine/go-json-rest/README.md

 it is recommended to either:
 a) use another server and configure CORS
    (see the cors/ example)
-b) combine the rest.ResourceHandler with another http.Handler (see api-and-static/ example)
+b) combine the api.MakeHandler() with another http.Handler (see api-and-static/ example)

 That been said, exceptionally, it can be convenient to return a